-It is very likely that existing data can provide more information than is currently being utilized, and the 'best fit' practical methodologies for risk planning and decision-making will continue to be explored as the project evolves.
-ESCI will also advise on gaps.
-In that context, a large multi-model ensemble of high-resolution national projections is very likely required to adequately sample rare events of high impact and consequence, and to generate robust future likelihood and risk information (such as required for stress testing).
+It is very likely that existing data can provide more information than is currently being utilized, so integration of this data into risk planning and decision-making will continue to be explored as the project evolves.
+A large multi-model ensemble of high-resolution national projections is very likely required to adequately sample rare events of high impact and consequence, and to generate robust future likelihood and risk information (such as required for stress testing).
 Such an ensemble does not exist at present and is beyond the current scope of ESCI.